matfricker/productprototype/readme.md

-run "angular-http-server -p 82" in terminal window in VS Code.
+run "npm start" in terminal window in VS Code, which will spin up application.